Corrections Act 2004

 You could also call this:

-"When security contractors give jobs to others, they need the boss's written okay and must follow the rules."
+"When security contractors give work to others, they need the chief executive's written okay and must follow the rules."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.